PavloVlastos/simple-vehicle-sim/README.md

 1. `bash quick_build`
 2. `./build/svs` Use `-h` for options

-    Example command: `python visualize/visualizes_sim.py` This must be started first to start the tcp server if the `-t` option for `svs` is used (see below).
+    Example command: `python visualize/visualizes_sim.py` This must be started first to start the tcp server if the `-a` option for `svs` is used (see below).

-    In another console: `./build/svs --kp 1.0 -v -m 1000 -t --speed 5.0 --dt 0.05`
+    In another console: `./build/svs --kp 1.0 -v -m 1000 -a --speed 15.0 --dt 0.05 -p 1`

 ### Build with `make`
 Here are the commands to build simple-vehicle-sim using `make`